 - UE (MCX client)

-- The MCX Client has been provisioned with the Initial UE Configuration Data as specified in clause 5.5.8.1 allowing for the location of the configuration management server for configuration of the MCX UE initial configuration management object (MO) and the default MCX user profile configuration management object (MO).
+- The MCX Client has been provisioned either with the address information of the server from which the client can retrieve the MCX UE initial configuration document (steps 1a1-1a2 of procedure ‘MCX Initial Configuration and User Authentication', Table 5.3.2.3.1-1) or directly with the Initial UE Configuration Data as specified in Table 5.5.8.1-1.

 - According to TS 33.180 [94] all HTTP connections are secured by TLS.
 The HTTP-1 interface authentication between the HTTP client in the MC UE and the HTTP server endpoint (HTTP proxy, IdM server or KMS) shall be performed by one-way authentication of the HTTP server endpoint based on server certificate as described in TS 33.180 [94] clause 6.1.1.

 - The UE User is provided with username/password for user authentication (px_MCX_User_A_username, px_MCX_User_A_password as provided in TS 36.579-5 [5], Table 9.2-1: MCX Client Common PIXIT)